What do gardeners do when it rains?

 will rain in your part of the county!
 It isn't raining until it actually

 There is a big difference between 'rain' and 'showers'.
-Rain is heavy and persistant rainfall.
+Rain is a heavy and persistant downpour.
 Showers are sporadic and may dry out quickly or even miss you completely.

 Good time management during wet weather